haugene/docker-transmission-openvpn/docs/arguments.md

 To drop the default route set the environment variable `DROP_DEFAULT_ROUTE` to `true`.

 *Note*: This is not compatible with all VPNs.
 You can check your iptables routing with the `ip r` command in a running container.

+### Changing logging locations

+By default Transmission will log to a file in `TRANSMISSION_HOME/transmission.log`.

+To log to stdout instead set the environment variable `LOG_TO_STDOUT` to `true`.

+*Note*: By default stdout is what container engines read logs from.
+Set this to true to have Tranmission logs in commands like `docker logs` and `kubectl logs`.
+OpenVPN currently only logs to stdout.